Bored Panda works better on our iPhone app

 Image credits: drazenphoto / Envato (not the actual photo)

-But what if the niece refused to cooperate?
+But what if the niece wasn’t willing to cooperate?
 Hayes reassured that the bride would still have the right to move forward with her decision.
 “If the niece is resistant and refuses to come on board, I would encourage the bride to go ahead and photoshop anyway.
 She’s done all she can to inform the niece of her intentions and invite her to be part of the solution.
 If the niece doesn’t agree, so be it.”

 In this disagreement, Hayes would like the niece to remember that this is the bride’s special day, not hers.
 “I’d advise the niece to offer grace and acquiesce to her aunt’s desires in this instance.
-Perhaps there’s a gorgeous color on the photoshop app that would make the dress look even better,” she said.
+Perhaps there’s a gorgeous color on the Photoshop app that would make the dress look even better,” she said.

 ADVERTISEMENT